Gigabyte Releases Statement On Exploding PSUs

 Gigabyte's GP-P850GM and GP-P750GM power supplies have been making rounds around hardware circles for all the bad reasons.
 Apparently, these two models have high failure rates and may be ticking time bombs for owners.
 Gigabyte has released its statement detailing the solution in regards to the reported failures from users and news outlets.

 Neither the GP-P850GM or the GP-P750GM has a good reputation on Newegg.
 Out of the 92 consumers who bought the GP-P850GM, 39% of the user base left a one egg rating.
 The feedback for the GP-P750GM is even more alarming.
 According to Newegg, 53% of the 305 buyers left the lowest rating.
-The two most common complaints were defective upon arrival and premature failures, which in some occasions suffer a quick death and took out other components with it
+The two most common complaints were units being defective upon arrival and premature failures, which in some occasions exploded and took out other components with it.

 Gigabyte GP-P850GM and GP-P750GM Modifications